AmiraAli23/intro-assignment/README.md

 * Assets Under Management (AuM)
    * BMO : Being Canada's first bank, they have over $600 billion in assets
    * RBC InvestEase : ~ $60 billion in assets under management
-   * Wealthsimple : around $3 billion in assets.
+   * Wealthsimple : around $15 billion in assets, according to their [site](https://www.wealthsimple.com/en-ca/about/who-we-are)
    * ModernAdvisor : Information cannot be found at this time.
    * Wealthfront ~ $20 billion